Stock market: BJP win in Bengal elections? What JM, others say on exit poll results 2026 - BusinessToday

 "The only positive news, from the market perspective, is the exit polls indicating the ruling party consolidating its position.
 But this doesn’t provide any fundamental support to the market," said VK Vijayakumar, Chief Investment Strategist at Geojit Investments.

 This is because the analyst sees two headwinds, which can impact the market in the near-term.
-One is the Brent crude at $120, which threatens to worsen India’s macros.
+One is the Brent crude threatens to worsen India’s macros.
 He said the downside risk to growth and upside risk to inflation will rise if crude price remains elevated at this level.
 Besides, the results from AI majors in US and South Korea are better than expected.
 This, he said, might strengthen the ongoing AI trade for some more time.
 This means further portfolio outflows from India, impacting our markets.

 Data showed the voter turnout hit record highs, particularly in West Bengal, Tamil Nadu and Puducherry.
 From a domestic perspective, investor positioning is likely to remain cautious ahead of a long weekend, with markets closed tomorrow for Maharashtra Day.
 "The extended gap, combined with upcoming state election outcomes and potential geopolitical developments, increases overnight risk, especially in derivatives.
 This could limit aggressive positioning through the session," said Hariprasad K, SEBI-registered Research Analyst and Founder, Livelong Wealth.

 JM Financial on exit polls